 Halcyon’s well-honed methodology fosters creativity through an environment of freedom, access, collaboration, and support.
 It gives prospective impact leaders the physical and mental space to freely take risks and exercise their ingenuity.
 By removing barriers and supplying resources, Halcyon empowers visionaries regardless of their means or circumstances, disrupting the status quo around who has access to entrepreneurship opportunities.

-Applications for the full-time Halcyon Incubator program are accepted twice a year.
+Applications for the Flagship Residential Fellowship are accepted twice a year.
 Learn more about applying here!

 We play well with others!